mortensteenrasmussen/docker-registry-manifest-cleanup/README.md

 ## Usage
 ### Running against local storage
 See the *examples* below if needed.
+Deletion needs to be enabled in your registry.
+See [the Docker documentation](https://docs.docker.com/registry/configuration/#delete)

 After running this, you should do a garbage collect in the registry to free up the disk space.